Chemiculs/qengine/README.md

 The qengine-generated subroutine is (almost) incomprehensible - IDA generated 4726 lines of pseudo-code for the sub-routine, and attempted to allocate 1127 local variables on the stack - i wouldn't be having fun if i opened this application in IDA  looking to crack it.

-Let's not be naive however - a thoroughly determined and highly skilled reverse engineer could theoretically spend hours / days or perhaps weeks / months reversing the subroutine and eventually find the critical cmp / test instructions, patch them out, and produce a working permutation of the application.
+Let's not be naive however - a thoroughly determined and highly skilled reverse engineer could theoretically spend hours / days or perhaps weeks / months reversing the subroutine and eventually find the critical cmp / test instructions, patch them out, and produce a working crack or modification of the application.

-There is no perfect fix for the issue of reversing - It boils down to a battle of which side can annoy the other the most and demoralize / break them down.
+There is no perfect fix for the issue of reversing - It boils down to a battle of which side can annoy the other the most.

 ## But couldn't i just NOP the call to sub_140001810 and bypass the security?